solidx00/Visual_Word_Sense_Disambiguation/README.md

 Multilingual (Italian and Farsi): Applies translation models to evaluate cross-lingual captioning effectiveness, offering insights into the performance of captioning models across languages.

 ## Dataset and Savings
-The dataset employed in the experiments with savings, are openly accessible through the following resources:
+The dataset and savings employed in the experiments, are openly accessible through the following resources:

 ### Dataset
 ```bash